noughtylinux/config/README.md

 - A few well choose configuration options, not exhaustive control.
 - Minimal project infrastructure.
 Ideally nought.

-## Why *"Noughty"*
+## Why *"Nøughty"*

 The name plays on *"nought"* (British English for zero) while embracing the rebellious spirit of doing things differently.
-For the developer audience, *noughty* creates a parallel to programming's truthy/falsy concepts because Noughty Linux is *nought* a distro and unlike traditional Linux distributions, distributes *nought* ISOs 📀
+For the developer audience, *noughty* creates a parallel to programming's truthy/falsy concepts because Nøughty Linux is *nought* a distro and unlike traditional Linux distributions, distributes *nought* ISOs 📀

 This architectural choice has the following benefits: